httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 another using TLS).
 The Digest scheme {{?RFC7616}} MUST NOT be used unless the underlying transport is similarly secure, or the chosen hash algorithm is not "MD5".

-In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are possible.
+When used, it is important to carefully specify the scoping and use of authentication; if the application exposes sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are possible.
 Mitigations include using a request-specific token to assure the intent of the client.

-Applications MUST NOT make assumptions about the relationship between separate requests on a single transport connection; doing so breaks many of the assumptions of HTTP as a stateless protocol, and will cause problems in interoperability, security, operability and evolution.

 ## Co-Existing with Web Browsing {#browser}